-The Good Shepherd Mediation Program, established in 1984, is a neighborhood justice center located in the Germantown section of Philadelphia.
+The Good Shepherd Mediation Program, established in 1984, is a neighborhood justice center located in the Museum Area of Philadelphia.
 People in conflict come to the Mediation Program to resolve their disputes through mediation.

 Good Shepherd uses a voluntary mediation process designed to resolve interpersonal and community conflicts peacefully.